jyotigithub1/liri-node-app/README.md

 4. do-what-it-says

-    Print the the results that are stored in the random.txt file like
+            print the the results that are stored in the random.txt file like
              spotify-this-song
              Need-Info-on-Movies
              Need-Info-on-Concert

 #These are the packags included in the app.